SUMMER STUDENT AIDE

 The majority of summer aides assist the Department of Parks and Recreation in conducting the City's annual Summer Fun Program.
 As an aide, you will be required to teach classes for children in one or more of the following areas: arts and crafts, music and dance, creative dramatics, sports and games, Hawaiiana, "Keiki Joy" (activities for lower elementary children) and physical fitness.
 You are responsible for the supervision of children at all times.
 Your challenge will be to creatively motivate and develop a successful summer experience for the young people under your care.
 Summer Fun needs people who have enthusiasm; ability to plan, organize, and conduct activities; patience; a genuine liking for children; and a desire to help in their growth and development.

 Summer Fun runs on Mondays through Fridays, except for holidays.
 Your employment will be for a period of about 8 weeks.
 The first week is spent in orientation and skills workshops.
 The next 6-7 weeks will be spent at the playground to which you will be assigned.
 Occasional night and weekend duty may be assigned.
 Approximately 550 Summer Fun Aide positions are available each year.
-Current First Aid certificate is required by May 24, 2013, and must be valid throughout the period of employment.
+Current First Aid certificate is required by the first day of employment and must be valid throughout the period of employment.

 In conjunction with the Summer Fun Program for children from grades K to 6, the Department of Parks and Recreation offers a teen program for young people in intermediate and high school.
 The same skills and abilities are needed for work with theses young adults.
 In addition to teaching classes such as dance, crafts and fitness, you may become involved in planning picnics, sports tournaments and campouts.

 Aides who work in this program are generally assigned evening and weekend work.
 Approximately 15 Student Aides are hired each summer.
-Current First Aid certificate is required by May 24, 2013, and must be valid throughout the period of employment.
+Current First Aid certificate is required by the first day of employment and must be valid throughout the period of employment.

 If you are assigned to a gym program, you will be involved in the implementation of sports related activities in the gymnasium.
 You will work with various community leagues and children's sports program.
 Evening and weekend duty may be required.
-Current First Aid certificate is required by May 24, 2013, and must be valid throughout the period of employment.
+Current First Aid certificate is required by the first day of employment and must be valid throughout the period of employment.

 About five workers are chosen to be camp counselors at Kualoa Regional Park where children from the Summer Fun Program participate in a day camp.
 Work entails leadership and supervision of children for the camp session.
 Counselors conduct craft activities, songs, nature walks, ocean, and Hawaiiana activities.
-Current First Aide certificate is required May 24, 2013, and must be valid throughout the period fo employment.
+Current First Aide certificate is required by the first day of employment and must be valid throughout the period fo employment.
 CPR and Lifeguard Training certificates are desirable.